loudlemon/Bay-Wheels-exploration/README.md

 # Bay Wheels sharing system.
-Explore and analize
+Explore and analyze
 ## Data
 Bay Wheels is a regional public bicycle sharing system in the San Francisco Bay Area, California operated by Motivate in a partnership with the Metropolitan Transportation